-HE Students must meet the eligibility criteria for tuition fees to be eligible for assistance from the Childcare Funds.
-However, you can still award the Lone Parent Childcare Grant element to eligible students who are not receiving tuition fee support due to previous study rules.
+HE students must meet the eligibility criteria for tuition fees to be eligible for assistance from the Childcare Funds.
+However, colleges can still award the Lone Parent Childcare Grant element to eligible students who are not receiving tuition fee support due to previous study rules.

-There are currently no previous study rules that would have an effect a FE student's eligibility for assistance from the Childcare Funds.
+There are no previous study rules that would impact an FE student's eligibility for assistance from the Childcare Funds.